avatar-1/QuantifyCBF/README.md

 ## How to use

 Download the `GetHighestAmplitude.py` script.

-The `GetHighestAmplitude.py` script is run using Terminal on MacOS/Linux or `Anaconda Prompt` (or `Command Prompt` if not installed through Anaconda) on Windows.
+The `GetHighestAmplitude.py` script is run using `Terminal` on MacOS/Linux or `Anaconda Prompt` (or `Command Prompt` if Python not installed through Anaconda) on Windows.

 The script is performed on the folder that contains all of the `AveSpectrum*.xlsx` Excel files intended to be analysed.
 This script can be performed for Excel files with extensions `.xlsx` or `.xml`.